top of page

 Community Garden

-City Sprouts became a group in 1995 when community members came together to reclaim an overgrown city lot and make it a garden.
+City Sprouts formed in 1995 when community members came together to reclaim an overgrown city lot and make it a garden.
 The group’s organizers bought the 1/2 acre lot and, with the help of hundreds of volunteers, weeds were cleared, beds were dug, and seeds planted.
 Today, the garden is planted each year and maintained by City Sprouts Garden Crew volunteers.
 Everyone is welcome to harvest fresh, in-season produce, explore the garden space, and attend a community event or workshop.
 The garden is open from dawn until dusk 365 days a year.

 20190709_Chickens-4.jpg